-Figure 57: Engine shut off example.
+Figure 70: Engine shut down example.

-- RPM threshold When engine RPMs are above this threshold for a certain amount of time (exceed time), it is considered that the engine is hot.
-When aircraft speed is below some speed threshold and RPMs are below this threshold, the countdown starts (only when engine is in hot mode). - Speed threshold This limit shall be set below flying speed.
-It is used together with the RPM threshold to determine when to start the countdown. - Countdown The countdown time waiting time.
-When this time elapses, it is considered that engine was cooled enough. - Exceed time It works together with the RPM threshold.
+RPM threshold When engine RPMs are above this threshold for a certain amount of time (exceed time), it is considered that the engine is hot.
+When aircraft speed is below the speed threshold and engine RPM is below this threshold, the countdown starts (only when engine is in hot mode).

+Speed threshold This limit shall be set below flying speed.
+It is used together with the RPM threshold to determine when to start the countdown.

+Countdown The countdown time - waiting time.
+When this time elapses, it is considered that engine is cool enough.

+Exceed time It works together with the RPM threshold.
 When RPMs are higher than the threshold for more than Exceed time, it is considered that the engine is hot.

-7.3.9 Glide
+8.3.9 Glide